 B.A. in Communication and Journalism, Baylor University, 1989

-Public Deliberation and Rational Discourse [Debate], Communication in Global Contexts, Communication Theory
+Public Deliberation and Rational Discourse [Debate]; Communication in Global Contexts; Communication Theory

-Top journals in argumentation and rhetoric such as Argumentation and Advocacy, Contemporary Argumentation and Debate, and the Southern Communication Journal.
+Author of The Rhetoric of Genocide: Death as a Text, a communication-based guide to the tenacious global problem of genocide.
+Numerous book chapters in academic books on political communication and research articles in top journals in argumentation and rhetoric such as Argumentation and Advocacy, Contemporary Argumentation and Debate, and the Southern Communication Journal.

 Coached more than a dozen national champions in collegiate speech events.
 Qualified more than a dozen teams to the National Debate Tournament.
 Coached teams to the elimination rounds of the National Debate tournament four times including a 3rd place finish overall.
 Hired as a consultant by the United States Holocaust Memorial Museum in 2006 and again in 2007.